Active at Work Edit

 - Speak to your co-worker in person instead of emailing or calling them

-- Go for a walk during lunch and encourage co-workers to join
+- Go for a walk during lunch or breaks.

 - Stair use burns seven times more calories than taking the elevator

 - It is a great mini-workout helping you gain extra energy

 - Releases endorphins (hormones) that make you feel good